BlueKuzo/startup/README.md

 JavaScript support for future WebSocket - EncounterCreatorMain.js mimics a WebSocket update in the setTimeout function.

 JavaScript support for your application's functionality - There's quite a bit.
 As a single example, in EncounterCreatorMain, clicking on a party or encounter loads the data to the middle of the page.

+# Service Assignment

+Create an HTTP service using Node.js and Express - See index.js

+Frontend served up using Express static middleware - See index.js

+Your frontend calls third party service endpoints - See document.getElementById("compute").addEventListener() in EncounterCreatorMain.js.
+Starts at line 898.

+Your backend provides service endpoints - See index.js

+Your frontend calls your service endpoints - Scattered all over EncounterCreatorMain.js